-During 2021, 19 Members reported that they experienced delays in completing inspections, and 17 Members reported that they experienced delays reporting on inspections.
-However, these delays did not result in a significant fluctuation in the total number of PIE audits inspected, which remained consistent with prior years.
+During 2022, ten Members reported that they experienced delays in completing and reporting on inspections.
+However, these delays did not result in a significant fluctuation in the overall number of PIE audits inspected by Members.

-2 2021 Survey
+2 2022 Survey

 As with prior years' surveys, IFIAR collected information about two categories of inspection activities: those that relate to firm-wide systems of quality control and those that relate to individual audit engagements.
 Systems of quality control are an area of focus for many audit regulators and audit firms, as these systems serve as the foundation for executing and monitoring quality audits.
 For insight into the effectiveness of audit firms' systems of quality control in supporting audit quality, IFIAR tracks the percentage of listed PIE audits inspected with at least one finding.